HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

   sql_file="video_preload_values.sql"
 ) }}

-Comparing the usage of the preload attribute between <a hreflang="en" href="../2022/sustainability">2022</a> and 2024, we observe some changes.
+Comparing the usage of the preload attribute between [2022](./../2022/sustainability) and 2024, we observe some changes.
 The percentage of websites not using preload has slightly decreased, from 57.6% to 54.94% on desktop and from 59.5% to 56.27% on mobile.
 This shift suggests a small increase in the use of preload attributes, which could have implications for sustainability.

 It's important to remember that the preload attribute only has three valid values: none, auto, and metadata (default).
 Using the preload attribute with no value or an incorrect value may be interpreted as 'metadata', which can still involve loading up to 3% of the video to retrieve metadata.
 From a sustainability standpoint, 'none' remains the most environmentally friendly option.